-5. The following comments are made in respect of the Sustainability Appraisal for Hatton Station, which is identified as one of 22 Small Settlement Locations and as a reasonable alternative development location.
-Land east of Oakdene Crescent also
+5. The following comments are made in respect of the SA for Cubbington, which is identified as one of 22 Small Settlement Locations and a reasonable alternative development location.

-- 6. The Site promoted by Rosconn Strategic Land is located to the east of existing development on Oakdene Crescent and to the south of the railway line (Site 168). - 7.
-The SSL for Hatton Station (as with other settlements) covers a large area of land.
-Some parts of the area will have more adverse impacts than others due to their different characteristics.
-Assessing the area as a whole does not allow for any distinction to be made between different areas for growth.
-It is difficult therefore to draw conclusions as to the appropriateness of the location to accommodate growth from this exercise alone. - 8.
+- 6. Land east of Coventry Road, Cubbington (Site 176) is being promoted by Rosconn Strategic Land.
+The site is immediately adjacent to the built up area of Cubbington and also adjoins land that is currently being developed for 17 new dwellings at the former Waverley Riding School, the permission also includes widening and improvement of the existing vehicular access off Coventry Road. - 7.
+A review of the SWLP Sustainability Appraisal indicates that the Site has been excluded from the Small Sites Location (SSL) area for Cubbington.
+Rosconn Strategic Land request that the SSL search area for Cubbington is amended to include land east of Coventry Road given its sustainability credentials. - 8.
+The SSL for Cubbington (as with other settlements) covers a large area of land around all sides of the edge of the village.
+Some edges of the settlement will have more adverse impacts than others due to their different characteristics.
+Assessing the settlement edge as a whole does not allow for any distinction to be made between different areas for growth.
+It is difficult therefore to draw conclusions as to the appropriateness of the settlement to accommodate growth from this exercise alone.
+However it should be noted that the landscape is changing within the east of Cubbington, with land at the former Waverley Riding School east of Coventry Road, currently under construction for 17 dwellings (Ref: W/18/0554). - 9.
 However, it is clear from Table 5.1 that the only major adverse impacts identified relate to landscape sensitivity and agricultural land classification.
-Landscape sensitivity will of course vary between areas, and impacts can be mitigated by sensitive design.
-Site 168 is a small parcel of land contained by built development and the railway line.
-Its impacts are therefore negligible. - 9.
-Agricultural land classification will be a factor that needs to be taken into consideration, but is not an overriding constraint upon development of a site. - 10.
-The SA demonstrates that there are no in principle impediments to growth at Hatton Station, and this is a suitable location for growth given its railway station.
-The Councils will also be mindful that this is only one piece of evidence at a strategic level, and the HELAA and other evidence will need to inform the selection of allocations in due course.
+Landscape sensitivity will of course vary between areas, and can be mitigated by sensitive design.
+Site 176 has the advantage of being contained by built development to the south and east, HS2 to the north and east, and Coventry Road and allotments to the west.
+In landscape and Green Belt terms, the site is very well contained. - 10.
+Agricultural land classification will be a factor that needs to be taken into consideration, but is not an overriding constraint upon development of a site. - 11.
+The SA demonstrates that there are no in principle impediments to growth at Cubbington, and this is a suitable location for growth.
+Cubbington is amongst the best performing settlements in relation to SA Objective 2 (Flood Risk) and SA6: (Pollution) given the lack of constraints, and is therefore one of the best performing SSLs.

+12. Notwithstanding the above, the Councils will also be mindful that this is only one piece of evidence at a strategic level, and the HELAA and other evidence will need to inform the selection of allocations in due course.